Paul Walker • Waycross, GA

 I have built on that experience in developing my advisory practice.
 I have a deeply held, faith-driven desire to help others be successful in different stages of their lives.

 The discovery process, which includes finding out how clients see their personal goals and what their major concerns are, is at the heart of everything I do.
-I’ll spend whatever time is needed discussing any issues that the person or couple has.
+I’ll spend whatever time is needed discussing any issues that a person, couple, or family has.
 Ultimately, my desire is to help clients change their life for the better.
 Even if it has more to do with personal life issues than finances, I’m still on board.
 I’ll counsel people about whatever topic caused them to end up in my office.
 I feel like that is part of my personal outreach and my mission in life.

 When I am out in the community and tell people what I do for a living, or when I am delivering an educational talk, I try to give people a message that helps to break down some barriers and encourages them to come see me: